On Amenable and Coamenable Coideals: Amenability and Coamenability of Coideals

 Conversely, because

 for all $f\in J^1(\G,\H)$, it follows that $E_{\mu}(x)\in \ell^\infty(\G/\H) = J^1(\G,\H)^\perp$.
 So, if we take $\varphi\in \ell^1(\H)$ and $x\in \ell^\infty(\G)$, then

 \end{proof} Recall that $1_\H$ is the group-like projection that generates $\ell^\infty(\G/\H)$.
-A consequence of Theorem \ref{CondRelAmen} is the following. \begin{cor} A functional $m\in \ell^1(\G)^*$ is $\H$-invariant if and only if it is left $1_\H$-invariant. \end{cor} Before proceeding, we require the following result shown in the proof of \cite[Theorem 2.1]{R96} at the level of Hopf von Neumann algebras. \begin{prop} \cite{Ruan} Let $m$ be an invariant non--zero linear functional on $\ell^\infty(\G)$.
-Then there exists an invariant mean on $\ell^\infty(\G)$. \end{prop} As one would hope, $\H$-invariance is due to amenability of $\H$. \begin{prop} There exists a non--zero $\H$--invariant functional on $\ell^\infty(\G)$ that is non-vanishing on $1_\H$ if and only if $\H$ is amenable. \end{prop} \begin{proof} Let $m$ be an $\H$--invariant functional.
-Let $\iota_\H :\ell^\infty(\H)\to \ell^\infty(\G)$ be the injective $*$-homomorphism defined by setting
+An immediate consequence of Theorem \ref{CondRelAmen} and Lemma \ref{DualInv} is the following. \begin{cor} A functional $m\in \ell^1(\G)^*$ is $\H$-invariant if and only if it is left $1_\H$-invariant. \end{cor} \begin{rem} Kalantar et al{.} \cite{KKSV22} defined relative amenability of a quantum subgroup $\H$ of a DQG $\G$.
+They said that $\H$ is relatively amenable if there exists an $\H$-invariant state on $\ell^\infty(\G)$.
+They showed relative amenability of $\H$ is equivalent to amenability of $\H$ in \cite[Theorem 3.7]{KKSV22}.
+Corollary \ref{HInvariance1H} establishes the connection between relative amenability of $\H$ and the existence of $1_\H$-left invariant states on $\ell^\infty(\G)$. \end{rem} As discussed in Remark \ref{LemsRemark}, with Theorem \ref{BigLemma} and \ref{biglemmaconverse}, we have a proof of the following: